ChristineEC/Lets-Swim/README.md

 ![screenshot of website on different-sized devices](<Screenshot 2024-07-16 001657.png>)

+After deployment, and revising image filepaths, I checked to ensure all other interactive elements were working as they should (they did), and whether the site still looked good on Chrome.
+I also checked that everything worked well on Firefox, IOS, Opera and Microsoft Edge.

 #### Bugs Encountered (and Solved)
 The anchor tag that I had attached to the word * *contact** in the accommodations section seemed to be autostyled by the brower, and was in any case, as shown in the Chrome dev tool, not styled by my CSS.
 I was unable to override it as I had done for the nav anchors, despite targeting it a number of different ways and giving it the property of 'text-decoration:none'.
 I also tried just changing the color to a color matching the surrounding text, but this was not possible either.
 The autostyled color was too dark to be seen against the dark background.
 I was able to change the background color of the word, but that was unattractive and looked unprofessional.